lupinelab/kproximate/examples/README.md

 This network should also provide a DHCP server so that new kproximate nodes can aquire an IP address.

 Your Proxmox API endpoint should also be accessible from this network.
-In my case I have a firewall rule between the two VLANS that my Proxmox and Kubernetes clusters are in.
+For example, in my case I have a firewall rule between the two VLANS that my Proxmox and Kubernetes clusters are in.

 ## Installing kproximate

+*NOTE: All charts have now been moved to oci://gchr.io/lupinelab/kproximate, all versions up to 0.1.9 have been duplicated here but new versions will NOT be published on the old repository https://charts.lupinelab.co.uk*

-A helm chart is provided at https://charts.lupinelab.co.uk/ for installing the application into your kubernetes cluster.
+A helm chart is provided at oci://ghcr.io/lupinelab for installing the application into your kubernetes cluster.
 See [example-values.yaml](https://github.com/lupinelab/kproximate/tree/main/examples/example-values.yaml) for a basic configuraton example.

-Add the repo:

-`helm repo add lupinelab https://charts.lupinelab.co.uk`

 Install kproximate:

-`helm install kproximate lupinelab/kproximate -f your-values.yaml -n kproximate --create-namespace`
+`helm install kproximate oci://ghcr.io/lupinelab/kproximate -f your-values.yaml -n kproximate --create-namespace`

 See [values.yaml](https://github.com/lupinelab/kproximate/tree/main/chart/kproximate/values.yaml) in the helm chart for the full set of configuration options and defaults.